 The first “soils chart” has been redacted almost 20 years ago and it has soon become an essential tool to plan any future actions so as to enhance and maximise each and every vineyard potential and identity.

-Since 2017 at Poggio Torselli we fully embraced organic and biodynamic farming methods.
+Since 2017 at Poggio Torselli we fully embraced organic farming methods.

 In the vineyards most of the activities are done by hand; during harvest all grapes are hand picked allowing a carful selection and handling of the berries.